nus-cs2113-AY1920S2/tp/docs/team/joelczk.md

     planning had to be done before implementing this feature.
     * The `CLEARING COMPLETED TASKS` enhancement was tedious to implement as there is a need to obtain the original task list and the list of completed tasks.
-    Thus, a lot of function calls were required and so, there is a need to consistently keep track of the function calls used during implementation so that the implementation does not introduced incorrect behaviour for the enhancement.
+    Thus, a lot of function calls were required and so, there is a need to consistently keep track of the function calls used during implementation so that the implementation does not introduce incorrect behaviour for the enhancement.

 **Minor Enhancement** : Implemented the *DELETE* command, wrote the code skeleton for `Assignment`,`Event` and `Task`, wrote the code skeleton for various JUnit Tests (e.g. `AssignmentTest`,`EventTest`,`MarkAsDoneTest`)